 CONSERVATION AND DISPLAY

-I have worked with archaeological institutes, anthropology collections, universtities and museums in the US, UK and across Asia as an objects conservator, mount-maker, technical historian and researcher.
-I specialize in the care, handling, display and study of material religion.
+I have worked with archaeological institutes, anthropology collections, universtities and museums as an objects conservator, mount-maker, display fabricator, technical historian and researcher.

+I specialize in the care, handling, display and study of archaeological and ethnographic collections and I have substantial experience with material religion.
 I have worked with bone, textiles, ceramics, metals, wood, stone, decorated surfaces, painted scrolls, paper, ivory, leather and basketry.
 I also have experience with preventive care, risk management, hazards training, and pesticide remediation.

 Reducing pesticide residues, active mold and evidence of water damage on a wooden shield, 2022